andyyhchen/hic-satpathy-lab/README.md

 ## Credits

-This pipeline is based on **nf-core/hic** (originally written by Nicolas Servant) and has been customized for the Satpathy lab with the following enhancements:
+This pipeline is based on **nf-core/hic** and has been customized for the Satpathy lab with the following enhancements:

 - Multiple loop calling methods (MUSTACHE and cooltools dots)
 - Juicebox output generation for interactive visualization